The Laws of Oklahoma

 What Are the Fines for Drug Trafficking in Oklahoma?

-Penalties for a First-Time Trafficking Offense
+What is the Penalty for a First-Time Trafficking Offense?

 For first-time offenders, Oklahoma law allows for prison terms of up to 20 years and fines potentially reaching into the hundreds of thousands.
-For example, trafficking in marijuana could carry a fine between $25,000 and $100,000.
+For example, trafficking in marijuana could carry a fine between $25,000 and $500,000.

 Penalties for Aggravated Trafficking in Oklahoma